Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2018-03-15-yi-an-middle-school.md

   <a href="https://weibo.com/6074218720/G7sMt5Ttt">2018-03-15 11:00</a>
 </div>

-[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index)小学五年级的FANG Jia-cheng (方加成) [@YiAnMiddleSchool-FangJiaCheng](https://weibo.com/u/6505661195) in Elementary Grade 5, is a Canadian mixed-blood, is the youngest resident student, and is also a crybaby who has to cuddle a doll in sleep.
+[#YiAnMiddleSchool](https://weibo.com/p/100808e5c67e0668537d4caddefd946dcff208/super_index) FANG Jia-cheng (方加成) [@YiAnMiddleSchool-FangJiaCheng](https://weibo.com/u/6505661195) in Elementary Grade 5, is a Canadian mixed-blood, is the youngest resident student, and is also a crybaby who has to cuddle a doll in sleep.
 “Dear fellows in Yi An, nice to meet you~”

 <ul class="weibo-pic-list-1">
   <li class="weibo-pic">